Software and System Setup

 - Any rclone-compatible provider

-AWS S3 and GCS storage connections require credential configuration for Bases2Fastq execution.
-See Execute with AWS S3 and Execute with GCS for more information.
+Amazon S3 and GCS storage connections require credential configuration for Bases2Fastq execution.
+For more information, see Execute with Amazon S3 and Execute with GCS.

 Rclone Requirements